Radostev/TMSkypeBot/README.md

 # TMSkypeBot
-TicketMaster Skype Bot
+TicketMaster Bot

 ## Overview:

-The TicketMaster Skype Bot is a bot for searching events and venues at TicketMaster.
+The TicketMaster Bot is a bot for searching events and venues at TicketMaster.
 This bot is based on the Microsoft Bot Builder SDK (http://botframework.com).

 ## How to build: